nathankchan/shopify-ds-intern-challenge/README.md

 The report contains my **full thought process**, **interactive visualizations**, and **complete answers for Questions 1 and 2**.

+To run the Shiny app online (option 2), [visit the website](https://nathankchan.shinyapps.io/Histogram-Density_Plot_Viewer) and upload your Excel file.

-To run the Shiny app or R script (options 2 or 3), [download the repository](https://github.com/nathankchan/shopify-ds-intern-challenge) and run the following command in your terminal.
+To run the Shiny app or R script locally (options 2 or 3), [download the repository](https://github.com/nathankchan/shopify-ds-intern-challenge) and run the following command in your terminal.
 Note that you must have R installed for the app/script to execute.

 ```